Safety & Fraud Prevention

 - Install anti-malware software including virus and spyware protection and be sure to keep it up to date.

-- Ensure your computer is updated with the latest software patches for your installed programs and Operating System.
+- Ensure your mobile device and computer are updated with the latest software patches for your installed programs and Operating System.

-- Be sure and use a firewall when surfing.
+- Be sure and use a firewall when browsing.
+Firewalls help prevent unauthorized internet users from accessing private networks.

 - Never click on links in unsolicited emails.